NEWS FROM RIGHT HERE

 Key requests:

-- Officially acknowledge the impacts of the current north–south bike lane and remove it in its present form
+• Officially recognize the impacts of the current north-south bike path and immediately remove it in its current form.

-Issue 2: Prioritizing urban logistics and supporting sustainable transformation
+Issue 2 : Prioritize urban logistics and support sustainable transformation

 The urban transformation of District Central requires logistics that are adapted to the realities of manufacturing and commerce.
 The adoption of the Special Planning Program (PPU), the redevelopment of the Louvain West site, and the rollout of signature projects across the territory are paving the way for an ambitious redefinition of the district.
 The goal: to make District Central a true, fully developed business district, where economic vitality goes hand in hand with quality of life.
 The SDC envisions a transformation that is inclusive, sustainable, and innovative.